 Along the Way

-Overland Mongolia – Realities of Rural Travel
+The Realities of Rural Travel in Mongolia

 Either way, the result was a massive whoop and roar for our truck, Archie, when he made it through.
-It felt good and we then knew the next stage of the journey could begin.
+It felt good, and we then knew the next stage of the journey could begin.
 These are the times I’ll always remember.

 Building a Road in Mongolia

-This was the usual scenario – drive through it or find hard enough ground around it.
+The usual scenario rested on two possibilities – drive through it or find hard enough ground around it.
 Except that this time it was different.
-We were not prepared for the words “So, we need to empty this road of water and then let the ground dry out so we can cross over it.”
+We were told: “We need to empty this road of water and then let the ground dry out so we can cross over it.”

 Getting Stuck in the Mud

 We had just had a fantastic afternoon checking out a local Nadaam festival and were in high spirits, which we needed knowing that we would be driving for the rest of the day.
-Except we didn’t – we were soon stuck in thick, sticky mud and no amount of pushing and revving was going to change it.
+Except we didn’t – we were soon stuck in thick, sticky mud, and no amount of pushing and revving was going to change it.